KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 * Dependency injection: We are using Spring framework which creates a CupboardFileDAO object.
 The controller class receives an instance of the interface CupboardDAO that has methods needed to alter data in the cupboard.json.
 When we have to write data to the cupboard.json we used CupboardFileDAO which implements the methods from the interface CupboardDAO.
 CupboardController does not depend on the specific implementation, however, as long as it implements CupboardDAO.
 The CupboardDAO, as an interface, enforces CupboardFileDAO to contain the correct methods.
 If we need to change how data is written to cupboard.json (or if we get rid of cupboard.json altogether) we can do so without impacting the functionality of the CupboardController.
 * Single Responsibility: For our UI, we use multiple angular services to help direct the flow of different data between the different components.
 For example, we have both a NeedService, BasketService, and LoginService.
 NeedService is specifically used to send the HTTP request to the CupboardController to manipulate data in the cupboard.json.
 The BasketService allows users to add, remove, update, and clear needs from their funding basket.
 When a user wants to checkout their funding basket, NeedService is called to send the HTTP request to the CupboardController to make changes to the cupboard.json while the BasketService is called to clear the funding basket.
 LoginService handles all the HTTP request to the AccountController to manipulate data in the account.json, and to also verify that usernames and passwords match each other when users login.
 Need component (the way we show a need), for example, can use the Need service without caring about how Needs are retrieved.
 Need service, therefore, has that single responsibility.
 * Pure Fabrication: For our application, the Need class was responsible for managing all aspects related to user needs, including details and editing functionalities.
 But as we starting implementing tools the managers would be using and the application grew more complex, it became apparent that it was too much for a single class to hold responsibility of.
 This resulted in us creating the need-detail class and the need-edit.
-Now instead of offloading functionaility into the need class itself, need-detail and need-edit are able to bear a majority of the load in order to maintain Single Responsibility
+Now instead of offloading functionaility into the need class itself, need-detail and need-edit are able to bear a majority of the load
-*  Open/closed : In our application through the implementation of dependency injection, resulted by the Spring framework, we make sure our components are open for extension but closed for modification.
-For instance, the CupboardController class gets an instance of the CupboardDAO interface, abstracting away the specific implementation details necessary.
-By use of the CupboardFileDAO, which implements the CupboardDAO interface, we obtain functionality while maintaining loose coupling.
-This adherence to the open/closed principle makes us able to effortlessly switch implementations or modify data storage mechanisms, such as transitioning away from cupboard.json, without making alterations to the CupboardController
+* Low Coupling: When creating classes we ensured information for a class was contained in and of itself.
+Classes intearct with one another but if altered independently the relating classes would function as normal.
+For example, our overarching Need class and Account class both interact with our Tag class- admins are able to add tags onto a user account and onto needs.
+This is done by Need and Account calling tag functionality through tag-manager.service.
+By ensuring that each class encapsulates its own data and functionality, we minimize dependencies between classes, allowing them to evolve and be changed independently without affecting the behavior of other components.

 ## Static Code Analysis/Future Design Improvements